Kentucky Oaks Betting 2023

 Kentucky Oaks Betting Tips

-When evaluating the horses and deciding how to bet on the Kentucky Oaks, keep these things in mind:
+When handicapping and deciding how to bet on the Kentucky Oaks, keep these things in mind:

 The Kentucky Oaks is a one and one eighth mile race.
-Most horses who run in the Oaks have not gone that distance before, but there are a few ways to judge how they may handle the distance.
+Most horses who run in the Oaks have not gone that distance before, but when handicapping the race there are a few ways to judge how they may handle the distance.

 Look at their prep race form.
 Have they gotten better as the races have gotten longer, or have they earned most of their points in shorter races and disappointed in longer races?
 Kentucky Oaks’ best bets tend to be horses who have improved as distances have gotten longer.